tardisgo/gohaxelib/README.md

 -	S = JavaScript
 -	X = cross-platform

-Dots "." in Haxe names are converted to underscore "_" in Go, and underscore to tripple underscore "___".
-Haxe class fields are used through accessor functions with the suffix "_goset"" and "_goget".
+Dots "." in Haxe names are converted to underscore in Go, and underscore to tripple underscore.
+Haxe class fields are used through accessor functions with the suffix "_goset" and "_goget".
 So for example Haxe class field "haxe.Serializer.USE_CACHE" (http://api.haxe.org/haxe/Serializer.html#USE_CACHE) generates two entries:
 - func Xhaxe_Serializer_USE___CACHE_goget()  bool { return false; }
 - func Xhaxe_Serializer_USE___CACHE_goset(bool){}